 In summer 2019, 6 students and staff participated in the Global Urban Trek in the Philippines.

-Urban Programs are ministry experiences that take place in major cities across the US each year.
-For a weekend, week, or summer, we ask you to step into the lives of those living in poverty in cities, learn their stories, and see the faces behind the social issues being debated in our nation.*
+Justice Programs are ministry experiences that take place across the US each year.
+For a weekend, week, or summer, we ask you to step into the lives of others, learn their stories, and see the faces behind the social issues being debated in our nation.

 620 InterVarsity students studied abroad for at least a semester or quarter.